Huawei Mate 10

 The Huawei Mate 10, Huawei Mate 10 Pro and Huawei Mate 10 Lite are Android smartphones designed and marketed by Huawei as part of the Huawei Mate series.
-There is also a Mate 10 Porsche design, which has 256Gb of storage but is otherwise identical to the Mate 10 Pro.
+There is also a Mate 10 Porsche design, which has 256 GB of storage but is otherwise identical to the Mate 10 Pro.
 They were first released on 16 October 2017.
-Versus the predecessor Mate 9, the Mate 10 pro flagship phone has a faster processor with an integrated neural processing unit, a slightly larger OLED screen (6.0") with a taller 18:9 aspect ratio, a significantly longer battery life and a glass back construction (but free of wireless charging).
+Versus the predecessor Mate 9, the Mate 10 pro flagship phone has a faster processor with an integrated neural processing unit, a slightly larger OLED screen (6.0-inch) with a taller 18:9 aspect ratio, a significantly longer battery life and a glass back construction (but free of wireless charging).
 Chinese and international models are available in dual SIM configuration.
 It comes with Android 8 and a newer version of Huawei's EMUI interface.
 All Mate 10 models are unlocked and GSM only.
 Huawei phones, including the Mate series, are not sold or financed through U.S. carriers due to pressure from U.S. intelligence agencies, though they are available from independent and online retailers.

 The Mate 10 series was supplanted by the Mate 20 series as the flagship in October 2018.

 Specifications

-The Mate 10 series is powered by Huawei's all-new AI-focused processor, the Kirin 970.
-Kirin 970 is a 64-bit octa-core 2.36/1.8 GHz mobile ARM LTE SoC with a 12-core Mali G72 GPU and an onboard Neural processing unit (NPU).

-On the Kirin 970, the NPU takes over tasks like scanning and translating words in pictures taken with Microsoft's Translator.

-The Mate 10 is backed by 4 GB of RAM coupled with 64 GB storage, while the Mate 10 Pro is backed by either 4 GB RAM and 64 GB storage, or 6 GB RAM and 128 GB storage.
-The most expensive model, the Porsche Design gets 6 GB RAM and 256 GB storage.
-In China, you can get the Huawei Mate 10 with 6 GB RAM and 128 GB storage just like the Pro model although the rest of the world can buy it through online stores.

-Both phones feature a near-bezeless display with the Mate 10 having 81.61% screen to body ratio while the Mate 10 Pro having 81.79% screen to body ratio.
-The Mate 10 has a typical 16:9 aspect ratio, while the Mate 10 Pro has the new 18:9 ratio.
-A 5.9-inch LCD display panel with RGBW arrangement is used in the Mate 10, and a 6-inch OLED panel made by BOE in the Mate 10 Pro.
-Surprisingly, the Mate 10 has a higher resolution than the larger Mate 10 Pro (1440p to 1080p).

-The phones' body is made of 3D glass with aluminum frame.
-Both front and back of the phone is covered with Gorilla Glass 5.
-Despite a glass back, wireless charging is not supported.